jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-24.md

 Philippine laws.
 The PSALM shall diligently seek to reduce stranded costs, if any.

 RULE 26.
-RENEGOTIATION OF POWER PURCHASE AND ENERGY CONVERSION AGREEMENTS BETWEEN NPC AND PNOC-EDC (a) Pursuant to Section 69 of the Act, all power purchase and energy conversion agreements between the PNOC-EDC and NPC, including, but not limited to, the Palinpinon, Tongonan and Mt.
+RENEGOTIATION OF POWER PURCHASE AND ENERGY CONVERSION AGREEMENTS BETWEEN NAPOCOR AND PNOC-EDC (a) Pursuant to Section 69 of the Act, all power purchase and energy conversion agreements between the PNOC-EDC and NAPOCOR, including, but not limited to, the Palinpinon, Tongonan and Mt.
 Apo Geothermal complexes, shall be reviewed by the ERC within three (3) months from the effectivity of the Act.